Research

 Our research focuses on mycoplankton interacting with phyto-, and bacterioplankton, and their functional role in the water column of brackish and marine systems.
 We cover topics such as fungal ecology and metabolism, interactions between microbial eukaryotes and prokaryotes, fungal parasites, nitrogen cycle, carbon fixation, functional genomics, and synthesis and breakdown of organic matter.

-Previous Projects
+Ongoing and Previous Projects

 Fungal infections on phytoplankton – Cryptic perturbation of phytoplankton blooms